bitaculous/favy/README.md

 License
 -------

-“Favy” is released under the MIT License, see “LICENSE”.
+Favy is released under the MIT License.